 An endotracheal tube was placed in your pet’s windpipe (trachea) during the anesthetic.
 This may cause a mild irritation and a slight cough.
 The cough should subside over the next few days.
 However, if it persists, please give us a call.

 How can I prevent my pet from licking or chewing the wound?

-The most effective way to prevent your pet from licking or chewing at his/her incision is for your pet to wear an E-Collar (Elizabethan Collar) also known as a Buster collar at ALL TIMES during their post-operative recovery period.
+The most effective way to prevent your pet from licking or chewing at his/her incision is for your pet to wear an E-Collar (Elizabethan Collar) also known as a FunCol or Buster collar at ALL TIMES during their post-operative recovery period.
 Though your pet may not appreciate wearing the “Cone of Shame” please remember it is to prevent self-injury to the surgical site.
 Properly fitted cones, allow for your pet to eat, and drink without any issue.
 We have found it is often harder on the pet owner than it is on pet.
 We understand, being pet owners ourselves, but please remember – an intact incision is always a desirable outcome post-surgery – your pet wearing the E-Collar ensures it.

 Should the E-Collar need to be removed – please be advised to provide strict supervision and a distraction correction should he/she begin licking at the incision.
 When unable to supervise, please be kind and put the collar back on until the incision is completely healed.

 We do offer medical pet shirts as an alternative to the cone.
 These are similar to a baby onesie in how they fasten, and lots of pets prefer these, as they are less restrictive and more comfortable.
 The cost of the cone is included in your surgery price, but the pet shirts are an additional cost.
 If you aren’t familiar with them, have a look at our online store to see pictures and an estimate of pricing.